Children's librarians are happy to help you find the resources you need to get your school work done.

 (Pro Tip: Don't go straight to Google or Wikipedia!
 Books will often lead you to more accurate and reliable information more quickly than random websites.)

 The library also offers databases just for kids that are great for homework help!
 A database is a collection of information that's organized so that you can easily find what you want.
 You can look up anything: dinosaurs, ballet, baseball, Abraham Lincoln, the Dominican Republic, Jupiter, cooking...you name a subject and a database can help you find out about it!

 Did you know that as a resident of Somerville, you are eligible for Free Tutoring with a college student?
 Tufts University's Leonard Carmichael Society offers this service to kids in grades K-12 from the Somerville and Medford communities who need assistance in any subject area.
-You can fill out an online application to be matched with a tutor here.
+Fill out an online application to be matched with a tutor.

 Finally, here are a few websites that offer free homework help—there are many more, but these are some of our favorites:

 - Ask Dr. Math is a searchable archive of Q&A from the National Council of Teachers of Mathematics

 - Founded by Retired Supreme Court Justice Sandra Day O'Connor, iCivics wants to prepare American kids to become knowledgeable, engaged citizens of the 21st century

 - Khan Academy aims to provide a free, world-class education to anyone, anywhere